catnys/Lyiv/README.md

 ```

 This script streamlines the workflow for quickly setting up and running Lyiv with your latest gem5 simulation data.

+## 🤝 Contributing

+We welcome contributions to improve Lyiv!
+Here are some areas where you can help:

 ---